The Reminders app makes it easy to put together shopping lists or checklists for important events, such as moving home or packing for a holiday.

 You can ask Siri to remind you of something at a specific time.

-Remind me to wish John happy birthday on the 5th August
+Hey Siri, Remind me to wish John happy birthday on the 5th of August

 Reminders are also location-aware.
 If you have ‘home’ and ‘work’ defined in your contact card, you can say:

-Next time I leave home remind me to get petrol
+Hey Siri, Next time I leave home, remind me to get petrol

-Thankfully, iOS 13 remedied this, with the added ability to add multiple reminders at the same time.
+Thankfully, iOS 13 remedied this, with the added ability to add multiple reminders simultaneously.

 If you want to change the reminder you can say: